Skip to main content

 Motor vehicles, three-stage graduated licensing, age requirements for licensed driver accompanying driver with learner's permit, restrictions on persons 16 or 17 years of age with Stage II driver's license further provided for, operation of hand held communication devices prohibited, Secs.
 32-5-64, 32-6-7.2, 32-6-8 am'd.

-This bill would name the stages as Stage I-Learning Permit, Stage II-Restricted Licensing, and Stage III-Unrestricted or Regular License.
+• Names the three stages: Stage I-Learning Permit, Stage II-Restricted Licensing, Stage III-Unrestricted or Regular License.

-This bill would prohibit a person with a Stage II restricted driver's license from operating a motor vehicle while operating a handheld communication device under certain conditions.
+• Prohibits Stage II drivers from operating a motor vehicle while using a handheld communication device under specified conditions.

 Subjects